qrtl/esh-custom/purchase_order_import/README.md

 * User should belong to 'Data Import' group.
 Adjust the user access right settings from `Settings > Users > (the user) > Access Rights > Technical Settings`.
 * Select default journals ('Invoice Journal' and 'Payment Journal') in "Purchase Import Defaults" screen.
 The values are used to propose journals in "Purchase Data Import" wizard.
 * Selece default 'Invoicing Control' in "Purchase Import Defaults" screen.
-If select other than 'Based on generated draft invoice', cannot complete validation of invoices and payments.
+If other than 'Based on generated draft invoice' is selected, supplier invoice and payment will not be created.

 Usage